-Pap tests, and breast exams and mammograms for screening or diagnosis if you have symptoms or are high risk are also covered when your professional provider decides it is necessary.
-These are covered under the office visit, x-ray or lab test benefit level if they are not within the Plan's age and frequency limits for preventive screening.
+Pap tests, and breast exams, and imaging for screening or diagnosis if you have symptoms or are high risk are also covered when your professional provider decides it is necessary.
+Pap tests are covered under the office visit or lab test benefit level if they are not within the Plan's age and frequency limits for preventive screening.